healthchecks/healthchecks/templates/docs/self_hosted_docker.md

 ## TLS Termination

-If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy in front of it.
+If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy or load balancer in front of it.

 **Important:** This Dockerfile uses UWSGI, which relies on the [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) header to determine if a request is secure or not.
 Make sure your TLS-terminating